emelent/bnry-client/devnotes.md

 	and sliding things around.

 	This is a multi-step part:
-		1. Component renders images
+		1. Component renders images (done)
-		2. Component can go to next and previous image
+		2. Component can go to next and previous image (done)
-		3. Component infinitely scrolls
+		3. Component infinitely scrolls (done)
 		4. Add some animations

 ### Goal 2